Savitarx7/genesisapp/README.md

 ## Legal

 Please review the [Privacy Policy](./PRIVACY_POLICY.md) and [Terms of Use](./TERMS_OF_USE.md) for details on data handling, simulated mining, and advertising.

+## EAS Build Setup

+To build this project with [EAS Build](https://docs.expo.dev/build/introduction/), use the provided GitHub workflow.
+The workflow generates an Android keystore automatically using `scripts/generate-android-keystore.sh` and then starts the build with `eas build`.

+Ensure the `EAS_ACCESS_TOKEN` secret (and optional keystore secrets) are configured in your repository settings before triggering the workflow.